tanmoymitra/Node-geoLocation/README.md

 # Node-geoLocation
-This is a simple example of React with Express to get the browser's Geo Location
+This is simple example how to get geo location.
+I used `express-react-views` package as express view to display result.

 ```
  npm install
  npm start